onebeyond/rascal/README.md

 4. Publishing to a queue has the effect of clearing message.fields.exchange and setting message.fields.routingKey to the queue name.
 This is problematic if you want to replublish to the queue you consumed the message from.
 Rascal can mitigate restoring the original values before the consumer receives the message.

 ##### Forward
-Instead of republishing the message to the same queue you can forward it to a Rascal publication
+Instead of republishing the message to the same queue you can forward it to a Rascal publication.
+You should read the section entitled [Forwarding messages](Forwarding_messages) to understand the risks of this.
 ```js
 ackOrNack(err, { strategy: 'forward', publication: 'some_exchange'})
 ```
+**Danger**
-As with the Republish strategy, you can limit the number of foward attempts. **Whenever you specify a number of attempts you should always chain a fallback strategy**, otherwise if the attempts are exceeded your message will be neither acked or nacked.
+As with the Republish strategy, you can limit the number of foward attempts.
+Whenever you specify a number of attempts you should always chain a fallback strategy, otherwise if the attempts are exceeded your message will be neither acked or nacked.

+Furthermore if the message is forwarded but cannot be routed (e.g. due to an incorrect binding), the message will be returned **after** Rascal receives a 'success' event from amqplib.
+Consequently the message will have been ack'd.
+Any subsequent fallback strategy which attempts to ack or nack the message will fail, and so the message may lost.
+The subscription will emit an error event under such circumstances.

 ```javascript
 ackOrNack(err, [
   { strategy: 'forward', publication: 'some_exchange', defer: 1000, attempts: 10 },